 There’s nothing more frustrating than not being able to find a record.
-Worse yet there’s that time you find out after searching for it a lot longer than you should have that it has been lost or accidentally destroyed.
+Worse yet, there’s the realization that a record has been lost or accidentally destroyed.

-The more efficient your workflow and processes are, the more time you have to do productive, profitable things.
-You also save money.
+The more efficient your workflow and processes are, the more time you have to do productive, profitable things—which saves you money.

-Having paper records that are difficult to share, hard to find, and unsecured are great reasons to look for an alternative that will make your company more productive.
+Having paper records that are hard to find and unsecured are great reasons to look for an alternative that will make your company more productive.

-This particular issue pertains more to the physical storage and organization of your files in your office than some of the issues mentioned above.
+This particular issue pertains to the physical storage and organization of your files in your office.

 Just think of the extra space you could utilize by moving your records storage offsite or using an electronic document system.
 You might be able to downsize to a more efficient workspace, or use that space in a more productive way.